 FryAway is a non-toxic and plant-based powder that magically transforms used cooking oil into solid organic waste in 3 easy steps.
 Simply Sprinkle, Cool down and Toss your used oil in the trash.
 It is a game-changer when it comes to cleaning up and getting rid of leftover cooking oil.

 FryAway makes indulging in fried foods a guiltless pleasure.
 Thanks to our innovative product, you can enjoy your golden fried delicacies knowing that mess-free cleanup is just a sprinkle away.

 The amount of oil required to achieve that fried goodness usually calls for messy cleanup and responsible disposal.

 If you don’t want to reuse the oil, you can adopt any one of the methods suggested.

 Of course, we're biased.
-FryAway is the best option — a cooking oil solidifier that provides the most convenient and eco-friendly way to discard your used oil so you can focus on the meal and not the mess.
+FryAway is the best option — a cooking oil hardener that provides the most convenient and eco-friendly way to discard cooking oil so you can focus on the meal and not the mess.